MonstreX/voyager-site/readme.md

 ```php
 $mail = site_setting('mail.to_address');
 ```
-> Some of the site settings used by internal package functions and override Laravel .env settings.
+> Some of the site settings used by the internal package functions will override Laravel .env settings.

 The settings have built-in SMTP mail parameters and the mail sending test function.
 ![Site settings - Mail](/docs/images/settings-mail.png)